Skip to content

 print("[Publisher] Cleanup complete.")

-2. Create a Python Script for the Subscriber
+2. Create a Subscriber

 Create a file named subscriber_example.py: